How Much Does It Cost to Render a House in Essex?

 Best for thermal upgrade: EWI

 If your main aim is to improve the thermal performance of the property as well as the appearance, external wall insulation is usually the strongest option.
-It costs more at the start, but it delivers more than a surface finish alone.

 How to get a more accurate rendering quote